CryptosOdysseus/AALE-Contributions/20190809-AAS-as-Legal-Agent-and-other-issues .md

-# Law ReImagined –
+# MIT Media Lab - Computational Law

+## Law ReImagined-
-# Inventing Automated and Autonomous Legal Entities
+## Inventing Automated and Autonomous Legal Entities Part 3

+#

-## Some remarks on "Legal Agent" status, "intent", and "control" in a specific context of Automated and Autonomous Systems (AAS): an "Inventor-AI".
+### Some remarks on "Legal Agent" status, "intent", and "control" in a specific context of Automated and Autonomous Systems (AAS): an "Inventor-AI".

 DRAFT 20190806-0809 ChrisB unverified.
 Concepts, thought patterns & narratives may evolve.
 Built on previous and current input from Team AALE, mistakes, confusions and omissions are ours (non-lawyer Chris) only.

+#

 **Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**